weaveworks/weave-gitops-private/docs/adrs/0014-api-versioning.md

 - Beta API versions do not have a maximum lifetime from introduction to deprecation.
 - Beta API versions do have 3 months or 3 releases (whichever is longer) from deprecation to removal.
 - Using a feature is considered safe.
-- The schema and/or semantics of objects may change in incompatible ways in a subsequent beta or stable API version.
-  When this happens, migration instructions are provided.
-Adapting to a subsequent beta or stable API version may require editing or re-creating API objects, and may not be straightforward.
-The migration may require downtime for applications that rely on the feature.
 - The support for a feature will not be dropped, though the details may change.
 - The software is not recommended for production uses.
 Subsequent releases may introduce incompatible changes.
   Use of beta API versions is required to transition to subsequent beta or stable API versions once the beta API version is deprecated and no longer served.